GoldenBadger/byop-tictactoe-server/API.md

 ## GET /games/:id

 Returns information on the game with the given ID.
-Returns 404 if no such game exists.

 Possible statuses are: